azusa152/leetcode_solution_ruby/1481. Least Number of Unique Integers after K Removals/solution.md

 # Intuition
 <!-- Describe your first thoughts on how to solve this problem. -->
-To create the hash with the num as key and count as value.
-Then sory this hash by value and try to deduct from t.
-Then select the count > 0 from hash
+Create a hash with the numbers as keys and their counts as values.
+Then, sort this hash by its values and attempt to deduct from t.
+Finally, select the entries from the hash where the count is greater than 0.

 # Complexity
 - Time complexity: